Brendancavey/SchedulingSystemApp/README.md

 # SchedulingSystemApp
-A fully functional scheduling system with login authorization
+A fully functional scheduling system with login authorization and time zone